Why the rule of odds dramatically improves photography composition

 Rule of odds for photographing a wedding party

-It will be even better if you arrange every element, or grouping of elements, in the image to lead the viewer’s eye to the bride and groom.
+For example, arrange every element, or grouping of elements, in the image to lead the viewer’s eye to the bride and groom.

 Photography composition ebook